bhumitkumar/asic-design-class/README.md

 Now, run the executable code to see the output.

-Following image includes the source code and three commands required to generate the output.
+Following image includes the source code and three commands to execute in terminal in sequence as shown, to generate the output.

 ![4-final](https://github.com/user-attachments/assets/aee6f573-d616-460f-8f7b-94fd9fad46fd)